ningchaoar/portfolio-examples/pytorch/gpt2/README.md

 Now you should get the `.pkl` data, which will be used in the pretraining.

 ## Run the pretraining application
 **Notice**: The default scripts are used to get benchmarks for throughput only.
 You must passing path to processed data files to `--train-path` to start the actual pretraining, you may also need to specify the `--save-model-path` to save checkpoints.
+It is recommended to use `--gradient-accumulation 512` when pretraining on the wikipedia dataset for better convergence.
+It takes 20 epochs(about 0.15 days per epoch) to reach a relative low LM loss together with the SOTA accuracy on evaluation tasks.

 Further arguments are described in the source file `arguments.py`.

 There are four GPT2 models:
 * GPT2 Small - 12 layers (transformer blocks), 117 million parameters